wnfs-wg/spec/spec/private-wnfs.md

 ### 3.1.6 Pointers & Keys

 Keys are always attached to pointers to some data.
-The pointer to that that data consists of the hashed namefilter, which is used as the label for a multivalue in the private forest and an accompanying CID to disambiguate which value in the multivalue is actually referred to.
+The pointer to that that data consists of the hashed `NameAccumulator`, which is used as the label for a multivalue in the private forest and an accompanying CID to disambiguate which value in the multivalue is actually referred to.

 <img src="./diagrams/decryption_pointer.png" width="400">